 John Bowen has been a winemaker since 2009 when he and his wife Debbie took a wine making class won at silent auction for a school fund raiser.
 A year later, John purchased Touriga wine grapes from the former Blackstock Vineyards (now Kaya Vineyard & Winery) in Dahlonega.
 The Touriga wine was excellent and John has continued to source wine grapes from top vineyards from throughout the country.
 His wines have won gold, silver and bronze medals—a total of 12 medals in all–from the WineMaker Magazine and Indy International Wine Competitions.
 John has successfully completed a Viticulture and Enology wine course from UC Davis Extension and has attended local wine making classes sponsored by UGA Viticulture Extension.
 WineMaker Magazine published an article on the construction of the Bowen wine cellar entitled, ‘Metamorphosis of a Monarch”.

 John retired from the Atlanta office of Cantor Fitzgerald in September 2018.
-A CPA and author, John has written books on investment management and he is currently attending Kennesaw State University to get his dual MBA/MSIS degree, expected in July 2020.
+A CPA and author, John has written books on investment management and July 2020 he earned a dual MBA/MSIS degree from Kennesaw State University.

 Juliette and her husband Brandon have three children.
 Brandon, an engineer by profession, freely shares his expertise with the farm on a regular basis.

 Director of Operations

 Laura comes to Painted Horse Winery with 7 years experience as a Personal Assistant and 13 years experience as an Account Manager in a local marketing firm.

 As an avid wine lover, she’s able to combine passion with work at Painted Horse Winery.
 In addition to working at the winery, Laura runs a successful jewelry business with her daughter Madison.

 Laura and her husband Bryan have three grown children.

 Director of Marketing